EffectOrientedProgramming/book/Chapters/01_Introduction.md

   - Playing warnings on Radio frequencies
   - Displaying banners on Television stations

+## The State of Software

+There are many other examples of carefully-built software systems failing disastrously:

+- The Ariane 5 rocket self-destructed on 4 June 1996 because of a malfunction in the control software (the program tried to stuff a 64-bit number into a 16-bit space).

+- The American Northeast Power Blackout, August 14 2003.

+- The NASA Mars Climate Orbiter, September 23, 1999.
+The orbiter was programmed for metric but ground control software used non-metric English.

+The list goes on; just search for something like "Famous Software Failures" to see more.
+And consider security; all the applications you use that are constantly being updated with security patches (what about those that aren't?
+Are they that good, or is security being ignored?).

+How did things get so bad?

+## The Software Crisis

+In the 70's and 80's, the idea of the *Software Crisis* emerged.
+This can be summarized as: "We can't create software fast enough."
+One of the most popular attempts to solve this problem was *Structured Analysis & Design*, which was a way to understand a problem and design a solution using existing imperative languages.

+The real problem that structured analysis & design set out to solve was big monolithic pieces of code.
+When one programmer was able to solve the entire problem, the structure of the program didn't matter as much.
+But as software needs grew, this approach didn't scale.
+In particular, it wasn't easy to simply add more programmers to a project in order to get it done faster.
+To do that, teams needed some way to break down the complexity of the program into individual functions that these additional programmers could work on (and that might someday be reused).
+So the development bottleneck was ultimately that there wasn't a way to hand off portions of a program to be developed in parallel by multiple programmers.

+Structured analysis was an attempt to discover the individual functions in a program.
+But it was a top-down approach, and it assumed these functions could be determined before any code is written.
+Structured Analysis & Design continued the approach of "big up-front design."
+The analyst produced the structure, and then the programmers implemented it.

+Experienced programmers know that a design that cannot evolve during development is doomed to failure: both programmers and stakeholders learn things during development.
+You discover much of your structure *as* you're building the program, and not on a whiteboard.
+Building a program reveals things you didn't know were important when you were originally designing the solution.

+From this book's perspective, the most fundamental problem with Structured Analysis & Design was that it only paid lip service to the idea of reliability.
+There was nothing about reliability truly integrated into Structured Analysis & Design.

+Structured Analysis & Design was motivated by a business problem: "how do we create software faster?"
+Virtually every language that came out in its aftermath focused on development speed.
+Not reliability.
+So we produced a lot of languages to quickly create unreliable software.

 ## Reliability

 A reliable system does not break.